-1. Each Member for which this Convention is in force undertakes to maintain in force laws or regulations which ensure the application of the provisions of Parts II, III and IV of this Convention.
+1. Each Member for which this Convention is in force undertakes to maintain in force laws or regulations which ensure its application.

-2. The laws or regulations shall-
+2. The laws or regulations shall -

-- (a) require the competent authority to bring them to the notice of all persons concerned; - (b) define the persons responsible for compliance therewith; - (c) prescribe adequate penalties for any violation thereof; - (d) provide for the maintenance of a system of inspection adequate to ensure effective enforcement; - (e) require the competent authority to consult the organisations of shipowners and/or the shipowners and the recognised bona fide trade unions of seafarers in regard to the framing of regulations, and to collaborate so far as practicable with such parties in the administration thereof.
+- (a) require the competent authority to bring them to the notice of all persons concerned; - (b) define the persons responsible for compliance therewith; - (c) prescribe adequate penalties for any violation thereof; - (d) provide for the maintenance of a system of inspection adequate to ensure effective enforcement; - (e) require the competent authority to consult the organisations of shipowners and/or the shipowners and the bona fide trade unions of seafarers in regard to the framing of regulations, and to collaborate so far as practicable with such parties in the administration thereof.

-Please furnish particulars of the competent authority, persons responsible, penalties, system of inspection and of arrangements for consultation referred to in subparagraphs (a), (b), (c), (d) and (e) respectively of paragraph 2.
+Paragraph 2.
+Please give details of the competent authority, the persons responsible, the penalties, and the working of the system of inspection, and of arrangements for the consultation and collaboration referred to.